-How to use MyPlate to build a healthy meal
+How to use MyPlate to build a balanced meal

 One of the most important things a parent should keep in mind is that good nutrition and eating healthy is a process.
 Making healthy food choices doesn't happen overnight.
 Using the MyPlate tool as a guide can help establish healthy eating habits in the long-term.